JuddieMoya/basic-portfolio-initial/README.md

+# basic-portfolio-initial First Portfolio

-# basic-portfolio-initial This is My First ever/Initial Porfolio weeks after I started coding.
+#### This is My First ever/Initial Porfolio weeks after I started coding.
 This was done using HTML, CSS and Javascript.